 - Adella Seafood Restaurant: This restaurant serves fresh seafood and Mediterranean dishes for its guests.
 They also have a wine bar.
 (1.4 km)

 - Cafe Lokum: This is a vegetarian-friendly cafe that serves breakfast, brunch, as well after-hours meals.
 It also has a bar for its guests.
 (9 m)

 Book Basilica Cistern Tickets & Tours

-A. The Basilica Cistern is open from 09:00 AM in the morning to 7:00 PM.
+The Basilica Cistern is open from 9 AM to 7 PM every day of the year.

 The months of March to May and September to October are the best months to visit the Basilica Cistern.
 The weather is comfortable and pleasant, ideal for strolling around the streets of Istanbul.
 However, these months also attract the highest number of tourists to the city, so make sure to book your Basilica Cistern tickets in advance.

 You can stroll around the long colonnades, look at the Medusa Heads, observe the Weeping Column, and take in the architectural splendor of the Basilica Cistern within around 30 minutes to an hour.

 The Basilica Cistern is located in Alemdar, Yerebatan Cd.
 1/3, 34110 Fatih, Turkey.